Choosing childcare for children with SEND

 - Will my child be with a regular group of children?
 How old are they?

-- How will they communicate with you about your child’s progress and needs?
+- How will you communicate with me about my child’s progress and needs?

 - How does the setting manage during an emergency?